 - Frozen Pipe Springs’ water slide shares the same snow pool as Fahrenheit Drops.

-- Thin Ice Training Course is cool leisure pool stocked with floating icebergs which are perfectly placed for a swift stroll.
+- Thin Ice Training Course is a cool leisure pool stocked with floating icebergs which are perfectly placed for a swift stroll.

 - Snow Falls downhill body slide is superbly sized for small children.